shopware/docs/guides/hosting/performance/performance-tweaks.md

 realpath_cache_ttl=3600
 ```

-Also PHP PCRE Jit Target should be enabled, this can checked using `php -i | grep 'PCRE JIT Target'` or looking into phpinfo page.
+Also PHP PCRE Jit Target should be enabled, this can checked using `php -i | grep 'PCRE JIT Target'` or looking into the phpinfo page.

 For an additional 2-5% performance improvement, it is possible to provide a preload file to opcache.
 Preload also brings a lot of drawbacks: